-Under the new Act, the Commission is required to approve the Open Access Charges for the Open Access customers availing Intra-State Open

-Access to transmission and distribution systems.
+Under the new Act, the Commission is required to approve the Open Access Charges for the Open Access customers availing Intra-State Open Access to transmission and distribution systems.
 Both the transmission and distribution licensees had filed these charges for approval of the Commission.
-The Commission has conducted several rounds of hearing and finally passed Order on 29th March,2008.
-The salient features of the order are:-
+The Commission has conducted several rounds of hearing and is in the process of finalizing the Open Access charges for the smooth operation of Open Access.
+These charges include inter alia the following: